 When I was young and big-hearted, I had a dream.
 I had a hope.
 I had a longing that one day I would have to get…crutches.
 This still makes me chuckle today.
 I wanted the cast and the signatures on it, but most importantly, I wanted to use crutches.
 I don’t know why, but I thought they were the coolest thing.

 One day, I saw a pair of crutches at a thrift store.
 I begged my mom to get them.
-With a chuckle, she bought me those crutches.
+With a smile, she bought me those crutches.
 The first thing I did when I got home: run outside with my crutches and hobble around the yard to play “little orphan Annie.”
 Those crutches got plenty of playtime, including me flipping them over to walk on them like stilts.

 No matter how I played with those crutches, one thing was sure: they were never a symbol of weakness.
 I was more than proud to be seen with my crutches.
 Now, I am 23 with no broken bones and a new attitude toward signs of weakness.